 With an influencer discovery tool like influData, you can search and analyze creators worldwide.
-This platform offers intuitive discovery options and helps brands narrow down their influencer search by applying filters like location, social media platform, views per post, plays per reel, followers, language, gender, and more.
-These results can further be analyzed to assess their suitability for brand partnerships, follower history, posting frequency, engagement levels, brand and media value, and audience insights.
-Additionally you can find out if this account was engaged in any kind of fake activities as well as compare the influencers’ performance to similar creators.
+The platform offers intuitive discovery options and helps brands narrow down their influencer search by applying filters like location, social media platform, views per post, plays per reel, followers, language, gender, and more.
+These results can further be analyzed to assess their suitability for brand partnerships by examining the follower history, posting frequency, engagement levels, brand and media value, as well as audience insights.
+Additionally, you can find out if this account was engaged in any kind of fake activities as well as compare the influencers’ performance to similar creators.
 It’s literally impossible to achieve this level of granularity and depth via manual searching.
 Lastly, you’ll also be able to compare the performance of different influencers side-by-side.

 There are some marketers and brands out there who believe that Instagram or TikTok shouldn’t be taken seriously.
 They’re under the assumption that these platforms are solely for fun and only for kids; nothing else.
 They recommend other people in their network to shift their focus to serious platforms like Twitter or LinkedIn, since everyone knows that Instagram and TikTok are not important for companies to be represented on.
 Should you avoid running influencer marketing campaigns on TikTok and Instagram?
 The answer is no!